wcerfgba/moneylab-nft-essay/nft-good.md

-or additional benefits like access to exclusive communities, can be tied to the NFT, and this can then be traded with other people,
+or additional benefits like access to exclusive communities, can be tied to the NFT, and this can then be traded with other people, which allows us to elevate art which has long-term social value...